OmengU/quap/documentation/documentation.typ

 Repositories were also implemented for both the Game and the Player Models.
 They are used both in the Game Controller and the Game Hub.
 The repos provide basic functionality for interacting with Games/Players, by for example adding a Player to a Game or increasing the score of said Player.
 === Initialize/Join Game
 the first thing a tutor has to do to provide a Game for their students to play is to select the specific Quiz for said Game.
-This is done on the main page (@mainPage) by pressing the Play button on a Quiz card.
+This is done on the main page (@mainPage) by pressing the "Play" button on a Quiz card.
 This then makes an #acr("API") call to the server, where a new Game is created in the Game Controller Subsequently, the tutor is redirected to the Waiting Room page.
 There, a link is displayed for the page where students can join the Game.
 This link is `location.hostname` browser property.
-*Waiting room screenshot*
+#figure(image("images/screenshots/waitingRoom.png"), caption: [Game Waiting Room], supplement: "Figure", kind: "image")
 Once started, Players are able to join a Game immediately.
 They can do so by navigating to the `/play` route of the application.
 There, they are met with an opened Modal where they can enter their name and select their preferred Emoji as an icon.
 This is done using a predefined Emoji picker Component, which is available on the #acr("NPM") and is installed using this command `npm i emoji-mart`.
 #code-snippet(caption: "Emoji Picker Component")[
 ```tsx